lordmauve/wasabi2d/docs/particles.rst

     :param vel: The velocity with with particles will move, in pixels per second.
     :param color: A per-emission color for the particles.
-This will be multiplies with the color ramp configured for the whole particle group.
+This will be multiplied with the color ramp configured for the whole particle group.
     :param size: The diameter of the particles to emit, in pixels.
     :param angle: The rotation of the emitted particles, in radians.